Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: Unlicensed spectrum overview

-The formal journey of TVWS commenced in 2002 with initiation of notice of inquiry to consider operation in these bands.
-Then \ac{FCC} initiated investigations into radio frequencies allocated for digital TV broadcasting.
-They discovered that certain parts of this spectrum remained unused in various regions, offering the potential to expand connectivity without impacting primary TV broadcasting services.
-Tests conducted in 2007 \cite{TESTSTVWS1}, revealed challenges in reliably detecting TV signals through spectrum sensing mechanisms.
-For instance, in the presence of moderate TV signals on a first adjacent channel, some devices were unable to reliably detect the TV signal on the primary channel.
-During the second phase of real-world tests in 2008, devices with sensing-only capabilities could not achieve desirable quality, whereas devices with \ac{WSDB} capability showed reliable operation \cite{TESTSTVWS2}.
-Thus, the Commission agreed with the fact, that spectrum sensing alone is not sufficient for protecting licensed users \cite{FCCSECONDMEMOR2008}.
-As a conclusion, the WSDB method emerged in 2010 as the mandatory solution for accessing this spectrum, with use of sensing capabilities to improve the \ac{QoS} \cite{FCCSECONDMEMOR2010}.
+The formal development of \ac{TVWS} began in 2002 with the release of a notice of inquiry to assess the feasibility of operations in these bands.
+Subsequently, the \ac{FCC} initiated investigations into radio frequencies assigned to digital TV broadcasting.
+These studies revealed that parts of the spectrum remained unused in several regions, presenting opportunities to expand connectivity without interfering with primary broadcasting services.
+Initial tests in 2007 \cite{TESTSTVWS1} highlighted difficulties in reliably detecting TV signals through spectrum sensing.
+For example, when moderate TV signals were present on an adjacent channel, some devices failed to consistently detect signals on the primary channel.
+A second phase of real-world trials in 2008 confirmed that sensing-only devices could not deliver acceptable performance, while devices supported by a \ac{WSDB} demonstrated reliable operation \cite{TESTSTVWS2}.
+Based on these findings, the Commission concluded that spectrum sensing alone was insufficient to protect licensed users \cite{FCCSECONDMEMOR2008}.
+Consequently, in 2010, the \ac{WSDB} approach was adopted as the mandatory method for spectrum access, with sensing capabilities retained to enhance \ac{QoS} \cite{FCCSECONDMEMOR2010}.